gberger/gberger.github.io/_posts/2014-06-04-ghurl-url-shortener-powered-by-github-pages-and-repos.md

 permalink: /blog/5/ghurl-url-shortener
 ---

+I wanted to explore ways I could (ab)use the GitHub pages and repositores ecosystem by creating working systems that would otherwise need a back-end server.

 I was inspired by [GitHub Resumé](https://github.com/resume/resume.github.com), which uses an opt-in system based on starring the repository.
-Other sources of inspiration were repositories that usepull requests to maintain information about, e.g., a tech meetup group in a certain city.
+Other sources of inspiration were repositories that use pull requests to maintain information about, e.g., a tech meetup group in a certain city.

-Similarly, I wanted to explore ways I could (ab)use the GitHub pages and repositores ecosystem by creating working systems that would otherwise need a back-end server.

 I created **[ghurl](http://ghurl.github.io/)**, a URL shortener.
 My idea was to use GitHub issues, combined with the GitHub API, to store and retrieve the long URLs.